Mekdes-cyber/Markdown/Tutorial Changes.md

 ```

 This code here will connect you to the BMEG server and create a graph handle.
 As you might have already known, **the BMEG server is where all the data lives.** To grab any type of data, we must establish a connection with the server.
 The first line in this code block sets up a connection with the BMEG server using grip and the second line creates a graph handle based on a specific graph schema. **In other words, while the first line sets up a connection with bmeg, the second line chooses a specific schema type.
-It is recommeneded to use the most recent schema which is found** [**here**](https://bmeg.io/explore/schema)
+It is recommeneded to use the most recent schema which is found** <a href="https://bmeg.io/explore/schema" target="_blank" >**here**</a>

 ``` python